igornog/igorbitent-red/README.md

 # Technologies used:

-The website is built with Wordpres, PHP, CSS(SASS), HTML, Gulp and Javascript(JQuery).
+The website is built with HTML, Wordpres/PHP, CSS(and SASS) and Javascript(JQuery).

 # Knowledge adquired during the project:

 - Time management for a multi-page project

-- Plug-in use such as Custom Field Suite, Theme Check and others.
+- Plug-in use such as Custom Field Suite, Theme Check and others

-- Widgets for WordPress
+- Widgets functionalities for WordPress

-- Custom Loops using tags, categories to filter content.
+- Custom Loops using tags, categories to filter content

 - Database management